LoyolaChicagoCode/cs2-lab0-hello-java/README.md

       - FAIL (orange): an assertion in the test failed, meaning that the code you are testing did not behave as expected
       - ERROR (red): a more severe error occurred before any of the assertions were tried

-1. To run the tests through the IDE

-    - In the project explorer window, right-click on the project node `cs2-lab0-hello-java`, then choose
+1. To run the tests through the IDE, in the project explorer window, right-click on the project node `cs2-lab0-hello-java`, then choose

       Run Tests > Run JUnit Test

    If this menu item is disabled, you probably still need to compile the project using `mvn test-compile` in the terminal (see above).

 1. Now get the tests to pass by